 The following Q&A is provided by the College of Policing:

 Some Forces offer different alternative tests to the 15m multi-stage fitness test (the ‘bleep test’), but only the Chester Treadmill Police Walking Test (CTPWT), and the Chester Treadmill Police Running Test (CTPRT) have been validated and approved by the College of Policing’s Professional Committee.
 These are treadmill tests, and involve officers walking (or running for the highest levels of the specialist posts) for proscribed periods of time.
 The duration of the test and incline of the treadmill is dependent on the aerobic level associated with the respective standard (matched to the aerobic standards of the 15m MSFT).
-The College of Policing has provided implementation guidance relating to fitness testing for standard roles and specialist posts.
+The College of Policing has provided job-related fitness standards for standard roles and specialist posts.

 Is it easier than the level 5.4 bleep test?